-Here the relative velocity between the rotating flux and static rotor conductor is the cause of electric current generation; hence as per Lenz's law the rotor will rotate in the same direction to reduce the cause i.e. the relative velocity.
+Here the relative velocity between the rotating flux and static rotor conductor is the cause of current generation; hence as per Lenz's law the rotor will rotate in the same direction to reduce the cause i.e. the relative velocity.

 Thus the three phase induction motor is:

 • Less armature reaction and brush sparking because of the absence of commutators and brushes that may cause sparks.